 The Church’s Missionary Training Centers in Spain, Chile, Argentina, and the Dominican Republic closed, due in part to the capacity of the new Mexico City MTC.
 The Guatemala MTC closed in September 2019 as well.

 ► You may also like: Where in the world are the Church’s 10 MTCs?

 February 2019: Updates made to missionary communication with family

-The First Presidency announces that missionaries can call and text home weekly.
-“Regular communication with their families is an important part of a missionary’s service,” the First Presidency statement reads.
+The First Presidency announced that missionaries could call and text home weekly.
+“Regular communication with their families is an important part of a missionary’s service,” the First Presidency said.
 “One of the major purposes of this adjustment is to encourage families to be more involved in their missionary’s efforts and experiences.”

-January 2020: All missionaries are approved to have access to a smartphone
+January 2020: All missionaries approved to have access to a smartphone

-February 2020: Missionary evacuations begin due to COVID-19
+February 2020: Missionary evacuations began due to COVID-19

-Beginning in February and over the course of the next several months, many missionaries are sent home.
-In March 2020, the First Presidency announces that “substantial numbers of missionaries will likely need to be returned to their home nations to continue their service.”
+Beginning in February and over the course of the next several months, many missionaries were sent home.
+In March 2020, the First Presidency announced that “substantial numbers of missionaries will likely need to be returned to their home nations to continue their service.”

-March 2020: MTC training becomes remote due to COVID-19
+March 2020: MTC training became remote due to COVID-19

 ► You may also like: Why I consider my virtual MTC experience a blessing